raywenderlich/sc_perfect/For-Instructor/part8-beautifying-pages-with-skeleton.markdown

-## Server Side Swift with Perfect: Beautifying Pages with Skeleton (1393 words, ~6 min)
+## Server Side Swift with Perfect: Beautifying Pages with Skeleton

 Hey what's up everybody, this is Ray.
 In this screencast, I'm going to show you how you can easily beautify your Perfect web apps using Skeleton.